 Get the right fitness gear

 If you look good, you feel more positive and motivated.
 Invest in well-fitting, up-to-the-minute styles so that you see yourself at your sporting best.
-Comfort is a top priority, and you can maximize your performance by choosing soft, breathable fabrics and easy-dry compression clothing that offers extra support.
+Comfort is a top priority, and you can maximize your performance by choosing soft, breathable fabrics and easy-dry compression clothing that offers extra support, such as dance performance costumes.
 Comfortable, supportive footwear is essential for every activity from golf and tennis through to hiking.
 To look after your feet and ankles, choose women’s shoe inserts – you can get them here – that provide shock absorption and support for better body alignment.
 You can save time by wearing workout clothes to class; you can schedule your workout immediately afterwards, leaving more time for other activities.

 Make the most of the college dining hall because regular mealtimes keep you fueled for the demands of college life.
 If you are cooking for yourself, ask friends and get online so that you can build up a repertoire of quick, healthy meals that you can slot into busy schedules.
 Fill your fridge with healthy food so that when you feel hungry between meals, you reach for the hummus and carrots before the cookies and ice cream.
 When buying food, remember that those delicious-looking raspberries, blueberries, or almonds that cost a dollar more than you’d like are really a healthy treat.
 If you spend the dollar consciously now, you won’t throw it away later on an emergency packet of potato chips.
 When you are kind to yourself and make plans ahead of time, you look and feel better.